 Blumberg Center – The Blumberg Center for Interdisciplinary Studies in Special Education was established to encourage the interdisciplinary study of persons with severe disabilities to those who are gifted and talented.
 Our services include family and educational support through dissemination of information, onsite visits, and workshops.

-Brain Injury Association of Indiana – Dedicated to creating a better future by reducing the incidence and effects of brain injury through public and professional education, advocacy and support, and by facilitating inter-agency commitment and collaboration.
+Brain Injury Association of Indiana – Dedicated to reducing the incidence and impact of brain injury through education, advocacy, support, prevention and by facilitating inter-agency commitment and collaboration.

 Center for Deaf and Hard of Hearing Education – The Center for Deaf and Hard of Hearing Education (CDHHE) was established in 2012 to support parental choice, including the full continuum of communication options (including American sign language, other forms of sign language, cued speech, listening and spoken language (oral), or any combination of these skills) and with the goal to ensure that children who are deaf and children who are hard of hearing acquire optimal language skills and academic abilities, regardless of the mode of communication used.